samuelneff/grunt-concat-depends/README.md

 Dependency resolution is always based on file name only.
 Paths specified should be only the file name, not the full or relative path.

-If a dependency is not in the set of files to be included, then the task will fail.
+If a dependency is not in the set of files to be included the task will fail.
 If `force` option was specified when running grunt, the task will continue to concatenate all of the files but the order is not guaranteed.

-If a circular dependency is define then the task will fail.
+If a circular dependency is defined the task will fail.
 If `force` option was specified when running grunt, the task will continue to concatenate all of the files but the order is not guaranteed.

 ### Options